-The Government plays a national leadership role by fostering collaboration across portfolios, and coordination between all levels of government, to create an environment that both values cultural and creative activities, and promotes participation, partnership and investment both within Australia and overseas.
+We must foster collaboration across portfolios and coordinate all levels of government to create an environment that values cultural and creative activities.
+This collaboration will promote participation, partnership and investment within Australia and overseas.

-The Government's role in supporting arts and culture is most visible in direct funding provided to arts and cultural organisations.
-The Government also invests in arts and culture through a broad range of portfolios - including Infrastructure, Foreign Affairs and Trade, Indigenous Australians, Environment, Home Affairs, Veterans' Affairs and Defence - and using a variety of investment, regulatory, revenue and policy mechanisms.
+In addition to funding arts and cultural organisations, we will invest in arts and culture through a broad range of portfolios, including: Infrastructure, Foreign Affairs and Trade, Indigenous Australians, Environment, Home Affairs, Veterans' Affairs and Defence.
+We will also use a variety of mechanisms to support the sector, for example, investment, regulatory, revenue and policy mechanisms.

-Like the building of physical infrastructure such as roads and bridges, strong cultural infrastructure requires a framework that facilitates partnership and coordination between the Commonwealth. states and territories and local governments.
-A national approach is needed to promote and support cross-portfolio opportunities and to address national challenges for the sector.
-The Government will continue to work with all jurisdictions to identify new areas for joint action to help drive post-pandemic recovery and growth across Australia's cultural and creative sector.
-This includes consideration of, and transparency around, the distribution of funding across states and territories.
+Like the building of physical infrastructure, such as roads and bridges, strong cultural infrastructure requires a framework that facilitates partnership between all levels of government.
+A national approach is needed to promote cross-portfolio opportunities and address national challenges for the sector.
+We will continue to work with all levels of government to drive post-pandemic recovery and growth across the cultural and creative sector.
+This includes distribution of funding across states and territories.